 It’s good to see that Redmi decided to break-away from the typical water-drop notch look and vertically aligned rear cameras, which are slowly becoming too much a familiar aesthetic.

-With a glossy-metallic like finish and a seemingly bezel-less screen, it sure is a step above other entry-level devices out there.
+With a glossy-metallic like finish and a seemingly bezel-less screen, it sure is a step above other mid-range devices out there.
 We get a generous display size of 6.53-inches, a thickness of 8.9mm, and comes in at a weight of 199 grams, which feels pretty robust.
 It’s also good to note that it comes with a plastic screen protector pre-installed, so you don’t have to worry about scratching the screen for the first few months.
 The Redmi Note 9 is available in three different color options: Polar White, Forest Green, and Midnight Grey, which is the unit that we have right now.